Prescott College > Student Life > On-Campus Undergraduate Orientation

 Community-Based Orientation

-• Based in Prescott in a non-expeditionary in-town format
+• Based in Prescott in a living/learning format (Cooking, working, living and learning together)

 • Develop a rich sense of place and community.

 This course does not meet field prerequisites.
 Students may have the option to take an additional course to fulfill the necessary prerequisite for field courses.
-Ask your Success Coach for more information!
+Ask your Success Coach for more information or about accommodations.

 Check out our gear videos for more tips